Coronavirus: What you need to know about COVID-19

 - If you have to cough or sneeze, cover your mouth and nose with your elbow, not your hand.

-- Maintain at least 1 meter (3 feet) distance between yourself and anyone who is coughing or sneezing.
+- Maintain at least 2 meters (6 feet) distance between yourself and others.

 - Don’t touch your face, especially your mouth, eyes, and nose.

 - Don’t go to work or school if you have symptoms of a cold or flu.

 - Avoid contact with people who feel unwell.

 - Don’t stockpile and use surgical masks if you do not have symptoms.

 - They do not protect you from getting infected.

 - By doing so, you contribute to supply shortages in hospitals, where they are needed the most.

 - However, there are situations when using a mask is advised.